 Registering a limited company

-When registering your company, you will need to decide on a company name, registered address and nominate at least one director and one shareholder.
+When registering your company, you will need to decide on a company name and registered address, and nominate at least one director and one shareholder.
 If more than one person is involved in the business, you will also need to decide on the shareholding, bearing in mind that the larger the shareholding, the greater say over the business.
 You will need to advise Companies House of anyone who will have a greater than 25% shareholding (as they will be classed as a person with significant control).

 When forming your company, it is important to register the correct entity type (i.e. a special purpose vehicle – SPV).
 An SPV is a normal limited company used for a single purpose – i.e. for the purchase and rental of property.
 In many cases, mortgage lenders will require that you place properties on which they are lending into an SPV to keep them separate from other commercial business interests.
 The appropriate standard industrial classification (SIC) code for your model of business must also be used; these include: